DerAndereDomenic/atcg_framework/README.md

 ## Usage

-All exercises have the same structure, that is rougly outlined here.
+All examples have the same structure, that is roughly outlined here.
 More examples can be found in `src`.

 ```c++
 #include <Core/EntryPoint.h>